Ryan Seacrest: Philanthropy

 In 2010, Seacrest launched the nonprofit Ryan Seacrest Foundation.
-The foundation has ten centers at Children's Healthcare of Atlanta, Children's Hospital of Orange County, Children's Hospital Los Angeles, Children's Hospital of Philadelphia, Children's National Medical Center, Levine Children's Hospital, Cincinnati Children's Hospital Medical Center, Children's Medical Center Dallas, Boston Children's Hospital, and Children's Hospital Colorado.
+The foundation has fourteen Seacrest Studios: at Children's Healthcare of Atlanta (opened 2010), Children's Hospital of Orange County (2013), Children's Hospital of Philadelphia (2011), Children's National Hospital in Washington, D.C.
+(2015), Levine Children's Hospital (2013), Cincinnati Children's Hospital Medical Center (2013), Children's Medical Center Dallas (2012), Boston Children's Hospital (2014), Children's Hospital Colorado (2014).
+Monroe Carell Jr. Children's Hospital at Vanderbilt in Tennessee (2016), Arnold Palmer Hospital for Children in Florida (2020), Le Bonheur Children's Hospital in Tennessee (2023 May), Cohen Children's Medical Center in New York (2023 September), and Primary Children's Hospital in Utah (2023 December).
+Apparently there was a location at Children's Hospital Los Angeles, but it isn't included in the Foundation's map in 2023.
 In April 2012, Seacrest named Selena Gomez Ambassador of the Foundation.
 In February 2017, the foundation partnered with the Atlanta Braves to promote the non-profit at SunTrust Park.
 Seacrest did voice overs for the Braves' "Welcome Home" broadcast media campaign.

 Seacrest serves on the board of trustees of the Los Angeles County Museum of Art, and honorary co-chair of the GRAMMY Foundation board, which later merged with the GRAMMY Museum and became the GRAMMY Museum Foundation.

+The day before Georgia's special election in 2018, Seacrest, a Georgia native, urged voters in the state to visit the VoteRider's site or call or text the nonpartisan voter advocacy organization's helpline to find out what ID is required to vote.

 Personal life

 Seacrest had a two-year on-and-off relationship with model Sara Jean Underwood, which was revealed on The Howard Stern Show in 2009.
 He began dating dancer and actress Julianne Hough in April 2010.
 In March 2013, it was announced that their relationship had ended.
 He dated model Shayna Taylor from 2017 until 2020.

 In May 2016, Seacrest returned to the University of Georgia to serve as the commencement speaker at the graduation ceremony and receive an honorary Doctor of Humane Letters.

 In November 2017, it was reported that a former E! wardrobe stylist had accused Seacrest of sexual harassment and that he was under investigation.
 Seacrest denied the allegations and said, "This person who has accused me of horrible things offered, on multiple occasions, to withdraw her claims if I paid her millions of dollars.
 I refused."
 In February 2018, the investigation was closed due to insufficient evidence.

-In October 2022, Seacrest announced that he had tested positive for COVID-19 for the first time; he experienced only mild symptoms and expressed surprise that he had not been infected earlier.